harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 ## Codes!
 You can run this yourself.

+All of the code is open source.
+It isn't pretty, and isn't mostly written by LLM.
+But it works well.

-You can find all the code that does the sensor grabbing / LLM funny stuff here: [harperreed/houseagent](https://github.com/harperreed/houseagent)
+The code that does the sensor grabbing / LLM funny stuff here: [harperreed/houseagent](https://github.com/harperreed/houseagent)

 The code for the eyeballs are here: [harperreed/eyeballs-mqtt](https://github.com/harperreed/eyeballs-mqtt)